“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 When someone who benches or deadlifts a lot is keen to have a cozy little chat to share his brand-new fitness hacks, most likely everybody is eagerly listening.

-The problem is that still nowadays, a lot of people seek to find the fastest way to build muscles, to gain weight and look like a bodybuilder.
+The problem is that still nowadays, a lot of people seek to find the “fast” way to build muscles, to gain weight and look like a bodybuilder.

 This continues with tonnes of other myths and assumptions that are made on social media.
 Doesn’t matter if it’s YouTube, Instagram, Reddit or Facebook.

-Almost every influencer has its own training programme and diet hack that promises you to achieve your dream body within 30 days.
+Almost every influencer has its own training program and diet hack that promises you to achieve your dream body within (30) days.
 Of course, only for hell a lot of money.

-That’s the only but best way how to actually find your optimal plan.
+That’s the only logical and in my opinion also best way how to actually find your optimal plan.

 Nobody can predict what’s best for you, especially without having met you in person or seen you working out.